chinjyanson/RISC-V_CPU/statements/SamuelKhooPersonalStatement.md

 The simplified top level control file made it much simpler to trace the different logics and control unit pipelining registers, I also made a tentative draft for the implementation of a pipelining in our datapath, however, we chose not to fully implement this design as we felt that it would be relatively difficult to debug and could be a source of small errors that were difficult to spot.
 Instead we took some ideas of splitting the components chronologically and multideclaration of logic and used these within our final design.
 - [Draft top datapath with pipeline registers](https://github.com/vishesh32/RISC-V-Team1/commit/104245d1ebe89f35dd544b5c80f983f610b8b9cc)

-These were then modified to suit the extra signals and implemented as submodules in larger files during our debugging and testing process.
+All the components mentioned above were then modified to varying extents to suit the extra signals and implemented as submodules in larger files during our debugging and testing process.
 I also worked with Anson and Bruno to create a hazard unit draft, this was then broken down by Bruno into further sub modules to trace and debug however, the overall logic and signals still remain the same.
 - [New hazard unit draft](https://github.com/vishesh32/RISC-V-Team1/commit/1887fae085c100c83dc7e0fd9ec2c8d7ff8e5062)

 ```